 As discussed in more detail below, DPAs are used in various jurisdictions.
-Although they have unique characteristics, certain features are common among them step in an enforcement action.
-Once allegations against the corporate entity have been resolved, the authorities will then prosecute individuals.
+Although they have unique characteristics, certain features are common among them

 - DPAs are generally used as a means to resolve allegations of corporate wrongdoing in an attempt to avoid collateral consequences resulting from a company pleading guilty to a crime. - When used in a corporate context, the DPAs do not absolve individuals of liability.
 Rather, DPAs are often the first